|

 their children.

-Note carefully, though, that unhealthy defensive
+Note carefully, though, that the unhealthy defensive

-defenses acquired in childhood are not matters of ill will.
-But once someone becomes aware of
+and are not matters of ill will.
+Nevertheless, once a parent becomes aware of any harm caused

 So, what does this mean for